nurul111/Java/README.md

 # Java
 This project I made during my academic career.
 I made this program for printing the syllabus curriculumn for all the semester of CSE department.
-Anyone can see their semeter syllabus.
+Anyone can see their semeter syllabus by running the jar file included in this file.